Links on SoundGuys may earn us a commission. Learn more.

 - Do you have moderate to severe hearing loss?
 A behind-the-ear (BTE) or receiver-in-the-canal (RIC) unit can provide more processing power and better amplification.

 - Does your tinnitus bother you?
-Pick a hearing aid that can also treat the ringing in your ears.
+Hearing aids can improve tinnitus; pick a model that can also treat the ringing in your ears.

 - Do you struggle with dexterity?
 Get a hearing aid that’s easy to control and maintain, possibly a rechargeable one.